Quickstart: Protect a Workload in 5 Minutes¶

 At runtime, the wrapper:

-- Authenticated to vault using the pod's Kubernetes service account
+- Authenticated to the secret store using the pod's Kubernetes service account

 - Fetched